 The preparation of condensed consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported and disclosed in the condensed consolidated financial statements and the accompanying notes.
+We evaluate our estimates on an ongoing basis.
+Management estimates include, but are not limited to, the standalone selling price for our products and services, share-based compensation, fair value of assets acquired and liabilities assumed in business combinations, fair value of contingent consideration liability, the assessment of recoverability of our intangibles and goodwill, valuation allowance against deferred tax assets, manufacturing partner and supplier liabilities, deferred contract cost benefit period, and loss contingencies.
 We base our estimates on assumptions, both historical and forward looking, that we believe are reasonable.
 Actual results could differ materially from those estimates due to risks and uncertainties, including uncertainty in the current economic environment.